rojberr/honey/README.md

 For now you can download the APP and use it.

+## Postgres Database

+This web application uses Postgres Database.

+To run it use:
+1) cd docker (to get inside of /docker/ folder)
+2) docker-compose up -d (to run our database configured in docker-compose.yml)
+3) Connect your IDE to the database using ports and login stated in docker-compose.yml

+## Swagger - API Documentation

-The description of the API was documented and can be found here: https://rojberr.github.io/honey-swagger/ The documentation was created using SpringFox Boot Starter tool.
+The REST API was documented and can be found here: https://rojberr.github.io/honey-swagger/ The documentation was created using SpringFox Boot Starter tool.

 Another dependency was added, and not Swagger Honey API documentation can be accessed after launching the